SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ##### history

-The study of language and gender is said to have stared with Language and Women's Place by Robin Lakoff (1973 or 1975, its unclear to me)
+The study of language and gender is said to have stared with Language and Women's Place Language and Women's Place was written by by Robin Lakoff in 1973 or 1975, its unclear to me.
-Robin Lakoff was married to the (arguably) more famous Lakoff (of Metaphors We Live By fame) Robin Lakoff, in Language and Womans place, wants to analyze linguistic forms of patriarchy why? → ⟮to see what they can teach us about patriarchy at large⟯
+Robin Lakoff was married to the (arguably) more famous Lakoff (of Metaphors We Live By fame) Deborah tannen was a student of robin lakoff
+Deborah Tannen wrote You Just Don't Understand in 1990.
-In robin lakoffs language and womens place, the method she uses is native speaker intuition Deborah tannen was a student of robin lakoff who initiated the difference approach to language and gender with her book You Just Don't understand (1990)
+You Just Don't Understand initiated the difference approach to language and gender with her book

 ##### approaches

 There are broadly three approaches to explain differences between male and female language.
 The three approaches to explain the differences between male and female language are the dominance, deficit and difference approach.

-table:approach|description|proponents
-⟮dominance approach⟯|⟮powerless women's language⟯ ⟮reflects (is caused by) male dominance more generally⟯ ⟮deficit approach⟯|⟮women's language⟯ ⟮is inferior to (= weaker than⟯) ⟮men's language⟯ (and ⟮this causes women's oppression, at least in part⟯)|⟮Robin Lakoff}⟯
-⟮difference approach⟯|⟮women and men ⟯ just ⟮belong to different linguistic subcultures ('separate but equal'⟯)|Deborah tannen
+The deficit and dominance approach have in common that they assert that women's language is weaker than men's language.
+The deficit approach argues that women's language being weaker causes/perpetuates women's oppression.
+The dominance approach argues that women's language being weaker is a reflection of women's oppression.
+The difference approach asserts that women's language is not weaker or worse, instead just different from men's language.

 ##### gender in words

+Words may have gender in rougly four ways.
-Words may have gender in various ways: lexical gender, grammatical gender, referential gender, social gender lexical, grammatical, referential and social gender may contradict each other.
+The four ways in which words may have gender are lexical gender, grammatical gender, referential gender, social gender. lexical, grammatical, referential and social gender may contradict each other.

-lexical gender|gender as inherent in the reference of words, most commonly in kinship terms|Mother, aunt, son, father social gender|words being gendered via their gender connotations|e.g. surgeon, lawyer is pronominalized by he even when gender is unknown referential gender|words being gendered via the gender of their deictic referent
+lexical gender is gender as inherent in the reference of words. lexical gender is most common in kinship terms Examples for lexically gendered words: Mother, aunt, son, father social gender is words being gendered via their gender connotations Examples for social gendered words: surgeon, lawyer is pronominalized by he even when gender is unknown referential gender is words being gendered via the gender of their deictic referent

+###### Mädchen für alles

-If a male person is called a "Mädchen für alles", Mädchen has... lexical gender|female (girl) grammatical gender|neuter (das Mädchen) referential gender|male (the deictic referent.)
+!If a male person is called a "Mädchen für alles", Mädchen has...

+table:gender|feature
+lexical gender|female (girl)
+grammatical gender|neuter (das Mädchen) referential gender|male (the deictic referent.)